entando/entando-docs/vuepress/docs/v6.3/tutorials/backend-developers/add-authorization-checks.md

 ```

 ### Debugging
-In both local and Kubernetes modes, the blueprint javascript will set a global variable with the keycloak token, e.g. `window.entando.keycloak`.
-This is highly useful for diagnosing issues with assigned roles and authorities.
+In both local and Kubernetes environments, the default blueprint javascript will make a global variable available in the browser, e.g. `window.entando.keycloak`.
+Examining this variable can help diagnose issues with assigned roles and authorities.
 In some cases you may need to logout of Entando and re-authenticate in order to get the latest role assignments.